alpacahq/alpaca-docs/content/integration/account-opening/_index.md.md

 taxable accounts and business accounts.
 Other types of accounts such as cash, IRA, and custodial accounts are on our roadmap.

+Even though all accounts at Alpaca are margin accounts, you have the ability to set accounts to be cash accounts (100% buying power) to disable margin trading for your users through account configurations [here]({{< relref "../../api-references/trading/trading-configurations.md">}}).

 &nbsp;